vgestas/sensorpong/README.md

 # SensorPong

 ## Presentation of the game
 Sensor Pong is an attractive game accessible to all.
-The parties are fast, they last only **15 seconds**.
+The game doesn't last long, only **15 seconds**.
-The goal of the game is to move the ball up and down the screen and vice versa without touching the right and left edges.
+The aim of the game is to move the ball up and down the screen and vice versa without touching the right and left edges.
 To do this, simply tilt the screen to move the ball.

-#### Count of points
+#### Score
 The point system is very simple:
-- You mark **100 points** by alternately touching the top and bottom edge of the screen
+- You mark **100 points** by alternately touching the top and bottom edges of the screen
-- You lose **1** points each time you touch the right and left edges of the screen.
+- You lose **1** point each time you touch the right or left edges of the screen.
 Your score decreases as long as you stay against one of these edges

 #### Result
- At the end of a game, enter your nickname and consult the first three of the ranking (before your game).
+ At the end of a game, enter your pseudo and consult the first three of the rankings (before you play).
  To access the complete ranking, simply press the information button.
 To replay click on the `Replay` button
-The `Home` button takes you back to the homepage with the updated ranking
+The `Home` button takes you back to the homepage with the updated rankings

 #### Conduct of a game
  - The player starts by clicking on the `Play` button on the home page.